 How it works

 SEAP places academically talented high school students with interest and ability in science and engineering as participants in Department of Navy laboratory research for eight weeks during the summer.
 Interns will be selected based upon academic achievement, personal statements, recommendations, and career and research interests.

-- High school students who have completed at least Grade 9
+- High school students who have completed at least Grade 9 (See exceptions below)

 - Must be currently enrolled in high school (but may be taking college level classes for college credit)

 - Must be 16 years of age or older by the internship start date to participate (See exceptions below)

 - Students should check individual lab pages for eligibility as some labs make exceptions for the following:

 - Grade minimum

 The internship has a duration of eight weeks (with the possibility of extending up to two additional weeks).
 Stipend levels will be determined by the student's years of participation in SEAP and will be paid bi-weekly via direct deposit.
 Stipends are as follows:

 - Encourage students to pursue DON science and engineering careers

 - Enhance education with mentoring by laboratory scientists and engineers